Maritime Transport Act 1994

 You could also call this:

 When you read this part of the law, some words have special meanings.
-A controlled offshore installation is a structure in New Zealand's exclusive economic zone or on the continental shelf.
-It can be a platform or other artificial structure at sea.
+A controlled offshore installation is one in New Zealand's waters or over its continental shelf.
+You can find more information about the London Convention and the Companies Act 1993 on the New Zealand legislation website.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.